-A tranquil oasis of art and nature, the Lillie and Hugh Roy Cullen Sculpture Garden showcases masterworks of 20th- and 21st-century sculpture by artists including Louise Bourgeois, Dan Graham, Henri Matisse, Auguste Rodin, and David Smith.
+A tranquil oasis of art and nature, the Lillie and Hugh Roy Cullen Sculpture Garden showcases masterworks of 20th- and 21st-century sculpture by artists including Louise Bourgeois, Pietro Consagra, Henri Matisse, Joan Miró, Auguste Rodin, and David Smith.

 This garden was created by sculptor Isamu Noguchi.
 “I had a revelation of the earth outdoors as a new way of conceiving sculpture,” Noguchi once wrote, and he described his gardens as “sculpture for sculpture.”
 His plan for the Cullen Sculpture Garden was a modern approach to the traditional idea of a garden—framed by concrete walls ranging in height, the works of sculpture are complemented by native trees, bamboo, and flowering crepe myrtle.

 • Parking The closest Museum parking is the underground garage at 5101 Montrose Boulevard.
 More Info

 Drop-in Tour | Highlights of Cullen Sculpture GardenGallery Talk/TourFriday, March 31, 2023 1:30 p.m.

 “ZEN-An” A Traveling Teahouse ExperienceActivityFriday, March 31, 2023 3 p.m.

 Art Bite Tour | Cullen Sculpture GardenGallery Talk/TourThursday, April 6, 2023 6 p.m.